ultimatile/Cytnx/docs/source/example/DMRG.rst

     :width: 400
     :align: center

-remember that the right hand side vTs are obtained after we do the optimization, those are immediately used to calculate the updated right enviroment using the network
+remember that the right hand side vTs are obtained after we do the optimization, those are immediately used to calculate the updated right environment using the network

 * R_AMAH.net: